-We are a leading manufacturer of a broad range of tight buffered fiber optic cables for high bandwidth transmission of data, video and audio communications, primarily sold into the local area network and premises markets, often referred to as the enterprise market.
-Our fiber optic cables are well-suited for use in various short- to moderate-distance applications, including applications in the enterprise market.
+Our tight buffered fiber optic cables are used for high bandwidth transmission of data, video and audio communications.
+The enterprise market into which we sell includes local area network and premises markets.
+Our fiber optic cables are well-suited for use in various other short- to moderate-distance applications as well.